Hundred Years' War, 1337–1360: Background

-When Charles IV of France died in 1328, the nearest male in line to the throne was Edward III of England.
-Edward had inherited his right through his mother Isabella, the sister of the dead king; but the question arose of whether she should be able to transmit a right that she, as a woman, did not possess as only men could be monarch.
-An assembly of the French aristocracy decided that the nearest heir through male ancestry was Charles IV's first cousin, Philip, Count of Valois, and that he should be crowned Philip VI.
-The establishment of a legal succession to the French crown was central to the war and Edward III and succeeding generations of English monarchs laid claim to it.
+Edward II, King of England, was deposed in 1327, and succeeded by his son Edward III.
+When Charles IV, King of France, died in 1328, the nearest male in line to the French throne was Edward III.
+The latter inherited his right to the throne from his mother, Isabella of France, who was the sister of Charles IV.
+The question arose of whether she could transmit a right that she, as a woman, did not possess, as only men could legally be the French monarch.
+An assembly of the French aristocracy was held to settle the manner.
+They decided that Charles IV's first cousin, Philip, Count of Valois, should be crowned king as Philip VI, as he was the nearest heir through male ancestry.
+The establishment of a legal succession to the French throne was central to the subsequent war, and Edward III and succeeding generations of English monarchs laid claim to the throne.

-After some initial reluctance, the seventeen-year-old Edward III (in his capacity as Duke of Aquitaine) paid homage to Philip VI in 1329.
-Gascony, which had been incorporated into Aquitaine, was located in south west France just north of the Pyrenees.
+After some initial reluctance, in 1329, 17-year-old Edward III, in his capacity as Duke of Aquitaine, paid homage to Philip VI.
+Gascony, which had been incorporated into Aquitaine, was located in southwest France, just north of the Pyrenees mountains.
 The Gascons had their own language and customs.
 A large proportion of the red wine (known as claret) that they produced, was shipped in a profitable trade with the English.
-The trade provided the English king with a lot of revenue.
+The trade provided the English king with significant revenue.
 The Gascons preferred their relationship with a distant English king who left them alone, to a French king who might interfere in their affairs.